-There are others who wish to attach themselves to Celtism, and, since the model they take is less remote from our time, their purpose may seem less impracticable.
-But where can one find 'Celtism' today in a pure state and with sufficient vitality to be able to serve as a basis?
-We are not speaking of archeological or merely 'literary' reconstructions, several of which have appeared; we have in mind something very different.
-It is true that clearly recognizable and still usable elements of 'Celtism' have come down to us through various intermediaries, but these elements are very far from constituting a complete tradition; moreover, strange to say, even in the countries where it formerly existed, this tradition is now more completely forgotten than those of many other civilizations that never had a home there.
+There are others who wish to attach themselves to "Celtism," and since the model they take is less remote from us, their purpose may seem less impracticable.
+But where can one find "Celtism" to-day in a pure state and with vitality enough to be able to serve as a basis?
+We are not speaking of archæological or merely

+"literary" reconstructions, of which a certain number have appeared; we have in mind something very It is true that clearly recognizable and different. still usable elements of "Celtism" have come down to us through various intermediaries, but these elements are very far from constituting a complete tradition; moreover, strangely enough, even in the countries where it formerly existed, this tradition is now more completely forgotten than those of many civilizations which never had a home there.
 Is there not here matter for reflection, at any rate for such as are not completely under the sway of a preconceived idea?
-We will go further: in all cases of this kind, when it is a question of vestiges left by vanished civilizations, it is impossible really to understand these vestiges except by comparison with similar elements in still extant traditional civilizations; and the same applies even to the Middle Ages, in which there are so many things that have lost their meaning for the modern West.
+We will go further: in all cases such as this, where one has to do with vestiges left by vanished civilizations, it is impossible really to understand these vestiges except by comparison with similar elements in still living traditional civilizations; and the same applies even to the Middle Ages, in which there are so many things that have lost their meaning for the modern West.
 It is only by establishing contact with still living traditions that what is capable of being revived can be made to live again; and this, as we have so often pointed out, is one of the greatest services that the East can render the West.
-We do not deny that a certain Celtic spirit has survived and can still manifest itself under various forms, as it has done at different times in the past; but when anyone tells us that there still exist spiritual centers where the Druid tradition is preserved in its entirety, we require them to show proof, and until they do so we consider it very doubtful, if not altogether incredible.
+We do not deny that a certain Celtic spirit has survived and can still manifest itself under various forms, as it has done at different times in the past; but when anyone goes so far as to assure us that there still exist spiritual centres where the Druid tradition is preserved in its entirety, we require them to show proof of this, and until they do so, consider it very doubtful, if not altogether incredible.